5afe/safe-core-protocol-specs/modules/README.md

 ## Module Types

 Each module is assigned a value that represents the type of module it is.
-The value is a power of 2, which allows for bitwise operations to check if a module has a specific type and efficient storage in a using storage slot.
+The value is a power of 2, which permits bitwise operations and efficient storage of values.
 The table below lists the module types and their corresponding values.
 A contract can be used as multiple module types.

 | Module type      | Value |
 |------------------|-------|